AndreasBriese/bmatch/README.md

  `go test` will try to download the test corpus from http://archive.org if it is not present in the folder.

  __License__
- bmatch.go is MIT licensed - see the headers in the code in the subfolders of the various search algorithms for details and reference to their predecessors (C-code mostly taken from the SMART tool http://www.dmi.unict.it/~faro/smart/ v.13.02).
+ bmatch.go (C)opyright 2016 Andreas Briese, eduToolbox@Bri-C GmbH, Sarstedt, with MIT license - see the headers in the code in the subfolders of the various search algorithms for details and reference to their predecessors (C-code mostly taken from the SMART tool http://www.dmi.unict.it/~faro/smart/ v.13.02).